redhat-developer/rhdh-plugins/CONTRIBUTING.md

 There could be times when there is a need for a more rich development environment for a workspace.
 Say that the workspace and it's plugin depend on a full catalog, and maybe the kubernetes plugin already running too, that could be a bit of a pain to set up.
 In that case, there might be a full Backstage environment that you can run with `yarn dev` in the workspace root, which will start up a full Backstage environment located in `$WORKSPACE_ROOT/packages/app` and `$WORKSPACE_ROOT/packages/backend`.

 > [!IMPORTANT]
-> This full Backstage environment is not setup by default, and is setup on a per workspace basis.
-Check out the workspace `README.md` for more information on how to get a dev environment setup for each plugin.
+> Both the full Backstage environment and standalone runners are configured on a per-workspace basis.
+Be sure to check the workspace `README.md` for specific instructions on setting up the development environment for each plugin.

 ## Coding Guidelines